-Watch Robert Fripp and Toyah Willcox cover Iggy And The Stooges' 'Search And Destroy'
+Watch Robert Fripp and Toyah Willcox cover Metallica's 'Seek And Destroy'

-Robert Fripp and wife Toyah Willcox have shared their latest Sunday Lunch cover, a rollicking rendition of Iggy And The Stooges‘ ‘Search And Destroy’.
+Robert Fripp and wife Toyah Willcox have shared their latest Sunday Lunch cover, a rollicking rendition of Metallica‘s ‘Seek And Destroy’.

-With King Crimson‘s Fripp on guitar, Willcox sings her way through the song while wearing an army camouflage cap.
+With King Crimson‘s Fripp on guitar, Willcox sang her way through the song while wearing an army camouflage cap.

+They previously covered the metal veterans’ hits ‘Enter Sandman’ and ‘Master Of Puppets’.

 It comes after the couple recently covered Richard Berry’s 1959 track ‘Have Love Will Travel‘.